Powerforce00/Area1451/index.md

 2, FFA is allowed only in designated areas! ☛tp ffa☚
 - Otherwise it causes > Warning > Kick > Ban.

-3, Other things which are forbidden:
+3, Other things which are forbidden and can get you banned:
-- Interrupting, spamming, bothering and other annoying things will result in a ban.
+- Interrupting
+- Toxic behaviour
+- Racism

 4, Be aware about rules!!
 - They are there for better experience.